saurabhkumar111/FireNetX/research/security_basics.md

 ---

-## 3. Secure Network Configurations
-## 🧱 Secure Network Configurations
+## 🧱 3.
+Secure Network Configurations

 **Secure network configuration** refers to the process of designing, setting up, and maintaining a computer network in such a way that it minimizes vulnerabilities and prevents unauthorized access, misuse, or data loss.
 It is the foundation of network security and plays a crucial role in defending against attacks like malware infections, phishing, and network intrusions.